openbaton/docs/docs/nfvo-installation.md

 ```bash
 bash <(curl -fsSkL http://get.openbaton.org/bootstrap)
 ```
+During the procedure you will be prompted to insert the public ip of where the messaging broker is running (usually the machine where you are installing Open Baton) and other information such as the admin password.
+For more details about the identity management please check out [first access page](security.md)

 At the end of the installation procedure, if there are no errors, the dashboard is reachable at: [localhost:8080] and you should have the following structure:
 ```bash